AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

   <dt>Conformed alias metafunction</dt>
   <dd>
-    An alias metafunction is conformed if its parameter list consists of one parameter pack.
+    An alias metafunction is conformed if its parameter list consists of one parameter pack whose primary signature is conformed.
   </dd>

   <dt>Conformed class metafunction</dt>